zhopkinsdev/TwitterClient/README.md

 ## Twitter Client

 *Twitter client* is a single page application which initially shows general public tweets.
-Allows the user to specify a Twitter handle to view the tweets from.
+Allows the user to specify a Twitter handle to view tweets from.
 When a user requests a specific Twitter handle and the UI shows the latest tweets from that handle, ability to filter / search tweets by text

 ### Technology